-Each of the following is a trigger point: RG 166.84 if you have between \$1 million and \$100 million in adjusted liabilities-when your ASLF is less than 5.5% of adjusted liabilities; and if you have more than \$100 million in adjusted liabilities and you do not (b) have \$100 million ASLF-when your ASLF is less than \$500,000 in excess of the amount that you must have.
-RG 166.85 You must ensure a further certification is made at least monthly until your ASLF continuously exceeds the trigger point for at least one month.
-You must keep each certification for at least 5 years.
-You must provide RG 166.86 ASIC with a copy of each certification within 3 business days of the date of each certification.
-Your governing body must affirm that there will be compliance with RG 166.87 financial requirements when trigger points are reached.
+- RG 166.83 Each of the following is a trigger point: - (a) if you have between \$1 million and \$100 million in adjusted liabilities-when your ASLF is less than 5.5% of adjusted liabilities; and - (b) if you have more than \$100 million in adjusted liabilities and you do not have \$100 million ASLF-when your ASLF is less than \$500,000 in excess of the amount that you must have. - RG 166.84 You must ensure a further certification is made at least monthly until your ASLF continuously exceeds the trigger point for at least one month. - RG 166.85 You must keep each certification for at least 5 years.
+You must provide ASIC with a copy of each certification within 3 business days of the date of each certification. - RG 166.86 Your governing body must affirm that there will be compliance with financial requirements when trigger points are reached.
 This enables them to put into place any additional measures that may be needed to ensure you do not breach your AFS licence conditions or other licensee obligations.